-The manuscript of the Life and Writings of Saint Francis of Assisi, today treasured in the Biblioteca Medicea Laureanziana in Florence, was crafted in Foligno and completed in 1427.
-The manuscript, written on parchment, is a remarkable compendium of Franciscan documents dating to the thirteenth century, originally written in Latin and translated into the vernacular in the following century.
+Today the manuscript of the Life and Writings of Saint Francis of Assisi is treasured in the Biblioteca Medicea Laureanziana in Florence.
+This volume, written on parchment, is a remarkable compendium of Franciscan documents dating to the thirteenth century, originally written in Latin and translated into the vernacular in the following century.
 The book includes a Legend and a Life of St. Francis, excerpts from St. Francis' body of work called I Fioretti, St. Francis' testament, and the rule of the Franciscan order.

 The codex also features the lives of three of Francis' main companions, Friar Ginepro, Egidio, and Leone, together with two works by Tommaso da Celano, namely the Considerations on the Stigmata and the Treatise on St. Francis' Miracles.